Admit it. Picking the right sleeping bag isn’t simple.

 REI Co-Op Magma 15: A lightweight and minimalist design that works great for users of all sizes.
 The compressed volume of the regular model is 5.2 liters and the long model 5.7 liters.

 We have also included a buyer guide to help you understand the most important factors when getting a sleeping bag.

 1. Sea to Summit Spark SpI 40 – Top 6 Smallest Sleeping Bags

 Without a doubt, this is one of the lightest sleeping bags we have tested in this category.
 Every single user testing this bag has been surprised at how insanely lightweight it felt.

 The secret is the 850+ fill premium goose ultradry down used in the bag.
 In addition, the 10D shell and 7D liner materials are extremely lightweight.

 By the way, the down filling comes with a Responsible Down Standard (RDS) certification.

-With the given Ultra-Sil compression bag the overall packability is excellent.
-With a compressed volume of 1.5 liters, the Spark can be easily packed in a backpack of 30-liter capacity.
+With the given Ultra-Sil compression bag, the overall packability is excellent.
+With a compressed volume of 1.5 liters, the Spark can be easily packed in a backpack with a 30-liter capacity.
 Even after adding a mattress, you’ll find your sleep system on the lighter side.